 People who have never experienced pain in their hands or wrist will normally not fully appreciate just how painful and debilitating this can be.
-Simply baring weight on your hand can cause unimaginable pain shooting down through the hand and even up and down your arm.
-Simple tasks such as opening jars can become unbearable and restless nights due to pins and needles can leave you feeling very despaired.
+Simply bearing weight on your hand can cause unimaginable pain shooting down through the hand and even up and down your arm.
+Simple tasks such as opening jars can become unbearable and restless nights due to pins and needles can leave you with a feeling of despair.

 Before your wrist and hand pain were simple tasks so much easier, and activities so much more enjoyable?